distribution/distribution/docs/garbage-collection.md

 In the context of the Docker registry, garbage collection is the process of removing blobs from the filesystem which are no longer referenced by a manifest.
 Blobs can include both layers and manifests.

 ## Why Garbage Collection?

 Registry data can occupy considerable amounts of disk space and freeing up this disk space is an oft-requested feature.
 Additionally for reasons of security it can be desirable to ensure that certain layers no longer exist on the filesystem.

 ## Garbage Collection in the Registry

 Filesystem layers are stored by their content address in the Registry.
 This has many advantages, one of which is that data is stored once and referred to by manifests.
 See [here](compatibility.md#content-addressable-storage-cas) for more details.

 Layers are therefore shared amongst manifests; each manifest maintains a reference to the layer.
 As long as a layer is referenced by one manifest, it cannot be garbage collected.

-Manifests and layers can be 'deleted` with the registry API (refer to the API documentation [here](spec/api.md#deleting-a-layer) and [here](spec/api.md#deleting-an-image) for details).
+Manifests and layers can be `deleted` with the registry API (refer to the API documentation [here](spec/api.md#deleting-a-layer) and [here](spec/api.md#deleting-an-image) for details).
 This API removes references to the target and makes them eligible for garbage collection.
 It also makes them unable to be read via the API.

 If a layer is deleted it will be removed from the filesystem when garbage collection is run.
 If a manifest is deleted the layers to which it refers will be removed from the filesystem if no other manifests refers to them.

 ### Example

 In this example manifest A references two layers: `a` and `b`.
 Manifest `B` references layers `a` and `c`.
 In this state, nothing is eligible for garbage collection:

 ```
 A -----> a <----- B